Summary

 print(f"Finished goods: {len(b3.items)}")

-Example 4: Call Center with Abandonment
+Example 4: Call Centre with Abandonment

 import simpy, random